alysivji/notes/software-engineering/clean_code.md

 ## Chapter 6: Objects and Data Structures

 > Hiding implementations is not just a matter of putting a layer of functions between the variables.
 Hiding implementations is about abstractions!
 A class does not simply push its variables out thru getters and setters.
-Rather it exposes abstract interfaces that allow its users to manipulate the *essence* of the data, without having to know its implementations.
+Rather it exposes abstract interfaces that allow its users to manipulate the *essence- of the data, without having to know its implementations.
 >
 > We do not want to expose the details of our data.
 Rather we want to express our data in abstract terms.
 This is not merely accomplished by using interfaces and/or getters and setters.
 Serious thought needs to be put into the best way to represent the data that an object contains.
 The worst option is to blithely add getters and setters.